-As per the provisions of the IT Act, for national security and for investigation of any offence (including cybersecurity offences), authorised government officers can issue orders to intercept, monitor or decrypt any computer resource, ask intermediaries to provide access to any information or to block access to any information stored, received or generated in any computer resource.
+As per the provisions of the IT Act, for national security and for investigation of any offence (including cybersecurity offences), authorised government officers can issue orders to intercept, monitor or decrypt any computer resource, and ask intermediaries to provide access to any information or to block access to any information stored, received or generated in any computer resource.
 Additionally, law enforcement agencies can be authorised to monitor and collect traffic data or information generated, received or transmitted in any computer resource, and can confiscate any computer resource in respect of which any contravention of the IT Act has been carried out.

-Indian law also provides law enforcement authorities with various other mechanisms to pursue, investigate and prosecute cyber criminals.
-For instance, the Indian Penal Code 1860 (IPC) is a comprehensive code intended to cover most substantive aspects of criminal law.
-Criminal activities punishable under the IPC do extend to the online cyberspace infrastructure and will be dealt with in the same manner.
+Indian law also provides law enforcement authorities with various other mechanisms to pursue, investigate and prosecute cybercriminals.
+For instance, the Bharatiya Nyaya Sanhita 2023 (BNS) (formerly referred to as the Indian Penal Code 1860) is a comprehensive code intended to cover most substantive aspects of criminal law.
+Criminal activities punishable under the BNS do extend to the online cyberspace infrastructure and will be dealt with in the same manner.